 Even in a compact temporary space, the customer journey has distinct phases that should be designed for individually.

-The approach and threshold must stop foot traffic.
 In a market or multi-vendor environment, this means your frontage needs to be the most visually compelling thing within a thirty-foot radius.
 In a standalone pop-up, the storefront or entrance treatment needs to create enough curiosity to get someone through the door.
 Oversized signage, dramatic lighting, an unexpected material choice at the entrance — these are not indulgences.
 They are conversion tools.

-The interior experience should reward the decision to enter.
 Product presentation needs to be elevated above the everyday.
 Even if you are selling the same items available on your website, the physical encounter should feel special.
 Thoughtful display, good lighting, tactile opportunities, and spatial breathing room all contribute to this sense of occasion.

 The exit should create a reason to remember.
 A beautifully branded shopping bag, a printed card with a personal note or a discount code for online purchase, a distinctive scent that lingers — small gestures at the end of the experience anchor it in memory far more effectively than anything in the middle.